rfulkerson/25spring1400/ai_for_cs1.md

 ## Tasks that AI can be useful for in CS1

-Unless the teacher explicitly states that a student should use AI, there is an obvious disconnect with what is intended by the instructor and how the student is engaging with the material.
-Copying and pasting assignments into an AI bypasses the carefully structured assignment developed by the teacher, likely intended to either scaffold the student to the next level of or assess their current understanding of the material.
+Unless the teacher explicitly states that a student should use AI, there is an obvious disconnect with what is intended by the instructor and how the student is engaging with the material if AI is used to complete the assignment without much, if any, work on the student's part.
+Copying and pasting assignments into an AI bypasses the carefully structured assignment developed by the teacher, likely intended to either scaffold the student to the next level or assess their current understanding of the material.

-Even if AI is not explicitly allowed or approved for use on an assignment or in a course, there are a number of ways that AI can be used productively for learning materials in a CS1 course without using it as a solution engine but rather as a suggestion engine.
+If AI is not explicitly allowed or approved for use on an assignment or in a course, there are a number of ways that AI can be used productively and responsibly for learning materials in a CS1 course without using it as a solution engine but rather as a suggestion engine.

-Through intentional prompt creation, AI can be used to augment without replacing your learning of the foundational computational and programmatic material in a typical CS1 course.
-Click on a task area for more information and to see example AI prompts that you can modify for your own use.
+Through careful, intentional prompt creation, AI can be used to augment without replacing your learning of the foundational computational and programmatic material in a typical CS1 course.
+Click on a task area below for more information and to see example AI prompts that you can modify for your own use.

 Task | Usefulness | Basic Tips
 :-- | :-- | :--
-[Research a topic further](#research)|  Practice prompting, interacting with results, and evaluating sources. |  Cross-check at least one claim outside of the AI/LLM to deepend your understanding.
+[Research a topic further](#research)|  Practice prompting, interacting with results, and evaluating sources. |  Cross-check at least one claim outside of the AI/LLM to deepen your understanding.
 <a href="#assigns">Assignment guidance without code</a> |  AI can outline tasks and make suggestions about how to approach a problem. |   Analyze your own thinking against what the AI suggests.
 [Interactive quiz / review](#review) |  Great for getting different versions of questions about topics you're learning. |  Frame the review in terms of CS1 and cross-check questions.
 [Generate debugging practice problems](#debugging) |  Debugging is a core CS1 skill. |  Ask the LLM to not label or identify bugs.
-Brainstorm personal projects |  Personal interest drives active and engaged learning and leads to rewarding results. |   Frame idea generation in terms of CS1 skills and have the AI evaluate your project code.
+[Brainstorm personal projects](#projects) |  Personal interest drives active and engaged learning and leads to rewarding results. |   Frame idea generation in terms of CS1 skills and have the AI evaluate your project code.
 Stubbed-out larger project |  Mimics industry practice of inheriting partial codebases. |   Frame in terms of CS1 skills, have AI create project for you to complete.

 ---